Retrolisthesis Explained: When a Vertebra Slips Backward on MRI

 - Spondylosis vs. Spondylolisthesis vs. Spondylolysis: The Three “Spondy” Words

-What I look for on MRI is not just the alignment line.
-I look at whether the slipped level is also narrowing the spaces where the nerves travel.
+On MRI I look past the alignment line at whether the slipped level is also narrowing the spaces where the nerves travel.
+The key questions:

 - Are the facet joints arthritic or enlarged?